 Another change that I had in mind for some time, and finally had the chance to implement, is getting rid of alpha versions of the tweaker.
 7+ Taskbar Tweaker has official release versions and beta versions, and alpha versions felt redundant and confusing given the size of the project.
 One of the reasons I kept using alpha versions is to be able to provide early access to a limited amount of users as soon as possible, before it’s ready for the masses.

-Starting from 7+ Taskbar Tweaker v220.127.116.11 (beta), experimental support for new Windows builds will be released with public beta versions, but will be locked by an access code.
+Starting from 7+ Taskbar Tweaker v188.8.131.52 (beta), experimental support for new Windows builds will be released with public beta versions, but will be locked with an access code.
 The access code will be available to those who decide to support the project, just like it was previously with alpha versions.